ilmqm18/Final-Project-DevOps/README.md

 <img width="1470" height="956" alt="09141D65-B850-4053-A832-CBE9CF72350E" src="https://github.com/user-attachments/assets/172f2423-2168-45e7-9969-737155a71991" />

 <img width="1470" height="956" alt="ภาพถ่ายหน้าจอ 2568-10-06 เวลา 07 07 22" src="https://github.com/user-attachments/assets/b6c4e824-995a-4732-84cb-d30a8459f050" />

-## **6. What and Why DevOps?**

-DevOps is a set of practices that combines **Development (Dev)** and **Operations (Ops)** to shorten the development lifecycle and deliver high-quality software continuously.

-* Focus on collaboration between developers and operations teams.
-* Automates testing, deployment, and monitoring.
-* Speeds up feedback and release cycles.

-## **7. Why use DevOps?**

-* Faster delivery of software and updates.
-* Improved collaboration and communication.
-* Reduced errors and higher quality.
-* Continuous feedback and improvement.

 ## **8. Conclusion**